alis0nc/pedbridge-project/map.md

 permalink: /map/
 ---

-This is a map of the pedestrian bridges in Detroit that I've ridden over.
+This is a map of the pedestrian bridges in Detroit that I've documented.

 (insert map here)